Sakura-sophie/FPGA-quantum-decoder/README.md

 2. Transfer the bitstream to the Red Pitaya (via its web interface, SCP over the network, or SD card boot image depending on your workflow).
 3. Load the FPGA image on boot or via the Red Pitaya's runtime FPGA loading mechanism.
 4. Describe your verification step — e.g. "confirm DAC output waveform on an oscilloscope matches the expected rearrangement pulse pattern for a known test image."

+## Using ssh
+one of many ways to communicate with the board.
+For alternatives go to [Network Manager](https://redpitaya.readthedocs.io/en/latest/appsFeatures/systemtool/network_manager/networkManager.html).

 ## Results / Verification

 Summarize what's been verified: simulation results against known image test vectors, on-hardware detection accuracy, end-to-end latency from image capture to DAC output, and resource utilization (LUTs, FFs, BRAM, DSP slices) on the Zynq-7010 fabric.